 The BASF Ludwigshafen site is 10 square kilometers in size and is home to 200 different plants.

 Four people were killed and several others were injured following an explosion and subsequent fire at the North Harbor section of the complex in October 2016.
 It took firefighters 10 hours to extinguish the resulting blaze.
 Several production facilities had to be temporarily shut down after the incident.

-BASF said it continues to work with to clarify the causes of that "tragic accident" and is supporting the experts and authorities in their investigations.
+BASF said it continues to work with officials to clarify the causes of that "tragic accident" and is supporting the experts and authorities in their investigations.

 "We will learn from the accident and draw conclusions from it for the future."

 The company said that following the explosion at the North Harbor, in accordance with the Hazardous Incident Ordinance, the Southern Structure and Licensing Directorate (SGD Süd) asked BASF to have the incident investigated by experts from the technical inspection board TÜV Süd.

 "The results of important partial reports have now been released.
 The experts did not find any deficiencies that caused the accident."